jromers/olvm-ansible/README.md

     olvm_insecure: false
     olvm_cafile: /home/opc/ca.pem

-The CA file can be downloaded from the main OLVM web portal or dierectly from the OLVM server, for example:
+The CA file can be downloaded from the main OLVM web portal or directly from the OLVM server, for example:

-    $ scp root@olvm-mgr:/etc/pki/ovirt-engine/ca.pem /home/opc/ca.pem
+    $ scp root@OLVM-FQDN:/etc/pki/ovirt-engine/ca.pem /home/opc/ca.pem

 # Variables used in the playbooks